lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/api-recursivity-depth.md

 sidebar_label: process.env configuration
 ---

-This is a env variable that controls the depth to which Kimera will recursively mock types that reference each other.
+This is a env variable that controls the depth to which Kimera will recursively mock types that reference each other recursively.

 ```bash
 # default value set to 20